zsabbagh/depsec/README.md

     path: <path>
 ```

-### Data collection
+### Scripts

-There are two main scripts for populating the database.
+There are four main scripts for collecting data, whereof three are for migrating data.
+Use `--help` to see the available options for each script.
-They are located in `src/scripts` and are called `cwemigrate.py` and `nvdmigrate.py`.
+They are located in `scripts/`.

-Each of them handle the migration of data from the respective sources to the database, that use downloaded data from the NVD and the CWE.
+- `giterate.py` handles iteration over GitHub repositories, running Bandit and Lizard on each commit associated with a release tag.
+  At time of writing, it supports release tags in the format `^v?\d+\.\d+\.\d+$`.
+So to expand the search space, the regex should be updated.
+- `cwemigrate.py` migrates data from a downloaded CWE XML file to a SQLite database defined in `weaknesses` in the config file.
+- `nvdmigrate.py` migrates data from a downloaded NVD JSON file to a SQLite database defined in `vulnerabilities` in the config file.
+- `plotter.py` is the plotting script for the thesis.